mckayc/task-donegeon/README.md

 This phase introduces major new creative outlets and systems for deeper engagement.

 -   **Theme Creator:** An admin tool to create and edit custom visual themes (colors, fonts, etc.) that can be sold in a market.
--   **Template Library:** Admins can browse and import pre-made templates for quests, rewards, and other game objects to quickly add new content.
 -   **Reward Rarity & Limits:** Ability to specify how many of a certain reward can be claimed, creating rare or one-of-a-kind items.
 -   **Automated Quest Rotation:** A system for automatically rotating daily or weekly duties among guild members to ensure fair distribution of chores.